top of page

 What Love Bombing Really Is

-Love bombing occurs when someone overwhelms you with affection, attention, praise, or promises early on to create emotional dependency wether intentional or unintentional.
+Love bombing occurs when someone overwhelms you with affection, attention, praise, or promises early on to create emotional dependency, whether intentional or unintentional.
 It often feels intoxicating — constant communication, grand gestures, intense declarations — but it lacks stability.

 Love bombing doesn’t ask, “Who are you?”